Beem fails to authenticate using Android 5.0 Lollipop devices

 Regarding the development of Beem, unfortunattely we have less and less time to work on it so the development is stalled for now.

-#4 Updated by Neil Carter over 3 years ago
+Updated by Neil Carter about 7 years ago

 This is behaving in the exact same manner on my Motorola Droid Turbo.
 Since upgrading the OS to Lollipop 5.1, Beem will not authenticate (worked fine with KitKat).
 It provides the exact same error message with every attempt: "Warning: Your settings are set to use a server proxy or a specific server hostname.
 Unable to authenticate your account.
 Please verify your credentials"